Dortmund attack suspect took out loan to bet against the team: officials

 The club thanked authorities in a statement.
 “The fact that no further people were injured or killed was, as we now know, purely a matter of luck,” it said on Facebook.

-Dortmund captain Marcel Schmelzer said the team hoped to learn all it could about the attack.
+Dortmund captain Marcel Schmelzer said the team needed to learn all it could about the attack.

 “This information is important to everyone who sat in the bus because it would make it significantly easier to process (what happened),” he was quoted as saying.